“The data is clear—there’s a fundamental flaw in how money moves through construction.

 Most subcontractors cover their expenses with cash, supplier terms, bank lines of credit, credit cards, or some other form of capital.
 This combination is your capital stack.
 Each of these options has unique characteristics and ways they should be used.
 Additionally, the ideal mix in your capital stack should be proactive and intentional, not reactive.

-By understanding your working capital options, building a robust working capital stack, and deploying it effectively, you can defend your business against cash flow inconsistencies and the challenges that come with them.
+By understanding your working capital options, building a robust working capital stack, and deploying it effectively, you can defend your business against cash flow inconsistencies and the challenges that come with cash flow management in construction.

 After reading our whitepaper, you’ll come away with: